 What to bring with you

-When you bring your child in for an appointment at the Children’s Center, make sure to bring any insurance information you have including your Medicaid card or other insurance card.
-If you do not have insurance, please bring proof of your current income.
+When you come in for an appointment at the Women’s Center, make sure to bring any insurance information you have including your Medicaid, Medicare, PeachCare or insurance card.
+Please bring proof of your current income.
 This could be a recent pay stub, bank statement, or other document that shows your current household income.
-This is to help us determine what portion of the charges for your child's visit you may be asked to pay.
+This is to help us determine what portion of the charges for your visit you may be asked to pay.

-Also be sure to bring a copy of the child's current Immunization Record as well as any other Medical Records you may have for the child.
-This will help us provide the best care possible for your child.
+Also be sure to bring any Medical Records you may have.
+This will help us provide you with the best service possible.

 How are services paid for?

-Clinical services accept self-pay, Medicaid and private insurance.
-Most services are provided on a sliding fee scale and eligible participants may receive care at reduced charge (fees are based on family size and income).
+Clinical services accept self-pay, Medicaid, Medicare and private insurance.
+Most services are provided on a sliding fee scale and eligible participants may receive care at no charge (fees are based on family size and income).